-This fact sheet is for ‘persons conducting a business or undertaking’ (PCBUs) that use forklifts.
+This guidance is for persons conducting a business or undertaking (PCBUs) that use forklifts.
 It explains the risks of carbon monoxide poisoning when using fuel powered forklifts and how to keep your workers healthy and safe.

 How can carbon monoxide harm workers?

 Workers can be overcome by carbon monoxide without even realising they have been exposed to it.
 A headache is the most common symptom of mild carbon monoxide poisoning.

 - nausea (feeling sick) and vomiting

 - tiredness and confusion

 - shortness of breath and difficulty breathing.

 Prolonged exposure to carbon monoxide gas can also damage an unborn child.